rydmike/adaptive_theme_demo/README.md

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/order_status.gif" alt="Order status animations" />

-The theme-extension-based colors, lerp animate their color change with the rest of the theme transition.
+The theme-extension-based colors lerp animate their color change with the rest of the theme transition, this is much nicer and professional looking.
 We also see that the harmonized colors from the theme extension `OrderStatus` based widgets, have colors that fit a bit better with the theme's primary color.

 ## Conclusion

-In this demo, we have shown how to make an application that uses a theme that is platform adaptive.
-It uses default Material-3 styles on Android, but the app gets another custom, more platform-agnostic style, a bit iOS inspired, on all other platforms.
+We have shown how to make an application that uses a theme that is platform adaptive.
+It used default Material-3 styles on Android.
+It got another custom, more platform-agnostic style, a bit iOS inspired, on all other platforms.
 We also walked through many advanced custom component theming topics.

-We demonstrated how to make a `ColorScheme` that while seed generated, used several seed key colors and pinned a custom app color palette, with nine colors, to the seed generated scheme.
-We even made the `ColorScheme` have a platform adaptive response so that surface colors are only primary color tinted on Android, while using monochrome greyscale surfaces on all other platforms.
+We showed how to make a `ColorScheme` that while seed generated, used several seed key colors and pinned a custom app color palette, with nine colors pinned to the seed generated scheme.
+We even made the `ColorScheme` have a platform adaptive response, so that surface colors are only primary color tinted on Android builds, while using monochrome greyscale surfaces on all other platforms.

 We also looked at a practical example of using theme extensions for semantic colors and content text styles.
 Additionally, we harmonized the custom semantic colors to the theme's primary color.